ARTICLE I: PURPOSE

 1 Timothy 3:1-13 and Titus 1:5-9 give clear guidance for the qualifications of elders and deacons.
 All Elders and Deacons shall conform to the spiritual qualifications in these passages.

-While we do not think scripture mandates the following qualification, we think it wise that our elders and deacons abstain from the consumption of alcohol during the time that they serve in these capacities.
+While we do not think Scripture mandates the following qualification, we think it wise that our elders/pastors abstain from the consumption of alcohol during the time that they serve in this capacity.